xunweiyee/job-website/README.md

-# job-website
+# job-portal

 Php assignment for open source programming.
-A jobstreet like website for applicant to apply and search for jobs.
+A jobstreet-like website for applicant to apply and search for jobs.
+Implemented LAMP stack.

 ## Authors